-• The role of the Aboriginal Education, Strategic Delivery Advisor in your area is to provide PLP professional learning to staff and schools.
+The role of the Aboriginal Education and Wellbeing Advisor /officer in your area is to provide PLP professional learning to staff and schools.

-Director/Executive Director
+Director/Executive Director:

-The Role of the Director and Executive Director in the PLP process is to encourage Principals to strengthen the capacity of their staff in the PLP process through professional learning and implementation, supported by their local Aboriginal Education, Strategic Delivery Advisor.
+The Role of the Director and Executive Director in the PLP process is to encourage Principals to strengthen the capacity of their staff in the PLP process through professional learning and implementation, supported by their local Aboriginal Education and Wellbeing Advisor/Officer.

-5. Support Resources
+Support Resources